sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 #### Cleanup boot.wim

 Run cleanup to reduce the disk and memory footprint of WinPE, which is suited for lower-spec devices (such as devices with 1 GB Ram or 16 GB Storage).
 This increases compatibility with a wider range of devices.
-You can specify the /Defer parameter with /Resetbase to defer any long-running cleanup operations to the next automatic maintenance.
+If the DISM /Resetbase is a long running operation, you can specify the /Defer parameter with /Resetbase to defer any long-running cleanup operations to the next automatic maintenance.
+But we highly recommend you **only** use /Defer as an option in the factory where DISM /Resetbase is taking longer than 30 minutes to complete.

 If you use an **x64** Windows 10 image:

-    dism /image:c:\winpe_amd64\mount /Cleanup-image /StartComponentCleanup /ResetBase /Defer
+    dism /image:c:\winpe_amd64\mount /Cleanup-image /StartComponentCleanup /ResetBase

 If you use an **x86** Windows 10 image:

-    dism /image:c:\winpe_x86\mount /Cleanup-image /StartComponentCleanup /ResetBase /Defer
+    dism /image:c:\winpe_x86\mount /Cleanup-image /StartComponentCleanup /ResetBase

 #### Optimize Winpe on boot